 - Stir in the cream, heat gently, garnish and serve.

-- I cook the potatoes and optional carrots in this broth until tender, then add the seafood, remembering that small cubes of fish and fresh shrimp and scallops take very little time to cook.
+- I cook the potatoes and optional carrots in this slightly thickened broth until tender, then add the seafood, remembering that small cubes of fish and fresh shrimp and scallops take very little time to cook.
 It's very easy to overcook seafood.
 There is no option for "well done" when cooking fish, shrimp, or scallops!

 I hope you find this basic recipe helpful to create your own "prize-winning" chowder, using seafood that's available where you live!

 And if you love tomato-based seafood dishes, you might like this San Francisco-style Simple Cioppino that anyone can make.

-- 2 tbsp butter
+- 2 tablespoon butter

-- 1 tbsp grapeseed oil
+- 1 tbsp oil

-- 1 cup chopped onion
+- 1 cup onion, finely chopped

-- 1 cup chopped celery
+- 1 cup celery, finely chopped

 - 2 8 oz. jars natural clam juice